15 Personality Traits That Become More Important the Older You Get

 Envato Elements

-Being consistent in your words and actions becomes more important over time.
-It builds trust, reduces uncertainty in relationships, and makes you a reliable presence in people’s lives.
-Consistency isn’t about being predictable or boring, but about being dependably you.
+Being consistent in your words and actions becomes more important over time because it builds a foundation of trust that people can rely on.
+It reduces uncertainty in your relationships and makes you a steady, reliable presence in the lives of your friends and family.
+Consistency isn’t about being predictable or boring; it’s about being dependably “you” so people always know where they stand with you.

 14. Mindfulness helps you enjoy even the smallest moments in life.